Gluten Free Food: What to Eat and What to Avoid if You're Gluten Free

 • Wheat

-*Three things really because oats are technically gluten free but because they are often grown and processed along with wheat, you need to get certified gluten free oats if you’re going to eat oats.
+*Three things really because oats are gluten free but are often grown and processed along with wheat.
+Buy certified gluten free oats if you’re going to eat oats.

-Of course, it couldn’t be quite that simple, wheat actually goes by several alias’s so you need to know what they are:
+Of course, it couldn’t be quite that simple.
+Wheat goes by several alias’s so you need to know what they are:

 • Farina